 Commit to a healthy lifestyle

-Learning how to switch it off is as important as knowing when to turn it on.
-Work shouldn’t be 24/7, regardless of whether you own a business or just sit in a leadership position.
+Switching it off is as important as knowing when to turn it on.
+Work shouldn’t be 24/7, regardless of whether you own a business or sit in a leadership position.
 Know when to turn off your emails and tune in to time with your family.
-Set strong boundaries with colleagues and ensure they respect them so that work doesn’t spill over into personal time.
+Set firm boundaries with colleagues and ensure they respect them so that work doesn’t spill over into personal time.
 Finally, exercise regularly, eat well and get your eight hours.
 Set your alarm for 7 am and go to bed at 11 pm.
 Don’t be a hero.

 Remain aware of your stress triggers